Fire and rescue services

 More information:

-Check the Australian Immunisation Handbook (Department of Health) before you travel to Myanmar.
+Check the Australian Immunisation Handbook (Department of Health and Aged Care) if you choose to travel to Myanmar despite our advice.

 In many areas, insect-borne diseases are widespread.
 These include: